-Abstract 3
+Abstract

-1. Purpose of PEO Guidelines
+1. Purpose of PEO Guidelines 4

-2. Preface
+2. Preface 4

 3. Purpose and Scope of this Guideline 6

 4. Introduction 6

 Part A. Professional Relationships and Scope of Work 7

 Part B. Design and Construction

 1 - Preliminary Design

 2 - Final Design and Documents

-3 - Tendering and Construction 17
+3 - Tendering and Construction

-Part C. Office Procedures 18
+Part C. Office Procedures

-Part D. Other Services Related to Structural Engineering in Buildings 19
+Part D. Other Services Related to Structural Engineering in Buildings

-Definitions 21
+Definitions

-Appendix 1-Structural Design Data Matrix 22
+Appendix 1-Structural Design Data Matrix

 Notice: The Professional Standards Committee has a policy of reviewing guidelines every five years to determine if the guideline is still viable and adequate.
 However, practice bulletins may be issued from time to time to clarify statements made herein or to add information useful to those engineers engaged in this area of practice.
-Users of this guideline who have questions, comments or sug-gestions for future amendments and revisions are invited to submit these to PEO using the standard form included in the following Guideline Development and Maintenance Processes documents
+Users of this guideline who have questions, comments or suggestions for future amendments and revisions are invited to submit these to PEO using the standard form included in the following online document: http://peo.on.ca/index.php/ci_id/23427/la_id/1.htm